Investigating the role of mergers in galaxy assembly in the early Universe (z > 5)

 \subsection{Merger timescales}

 In order to convert the observed merger fraction to a physical rate at which galaxies merge, it is essential to understand how the merger dynamical time evolves with cosmic time and what is the observability timescale probed by each specific tracer.
 The merger dynamical time $\tau_m$ is the timescale by which two merging galaxies finally coalesce into a single nucleus.
 This timescale decreases with redshift, such that galaxies in the early Universe merge faster than those at lower redshifts \citep{snyder17}.
 An analytic function describing this redshift variation has been recently derived by \citet{conselice22}, who used IllustrisTNG 300-1 simulations to study at different redshifts how long it takes at different redshifts for a close pair to finally merge. (see also \Citealt{ferreira20}).
-They found that $\tau_m$ also depends on the mass ratio $\mu$ of the merging galaxies, such that major mergers (lower $\mu$) are faster than minor mergers (higher $\mu$).
+They found that $\tau_m$ also depends on the mass ratio $\mu$ of the merging galaxies, such that major mergers (higher $\mu$) are faster than minor mergers (lower $\mu$).

 In particular, they derived the following expression for $\tau_m$, which assumes a projected pair separation of $\sim 30$ kpc :

 where $a=-0.65 \pm 0.08 \times \mu + 2.06 \pm 0.01$, and $b=-1.60 \pm 0.01$.
 Slightly different parameters, with an exponent $b=-2.0$ and $a=2.4$, have been proposed by \citet{snyder17}, but they yield results that are not significantly different than our assumed values from \citet{conselice22}.
 The modeled evolution of the dynamical merger timescale is also similar to the typical halo dynamical timescale, $0.1t_\mathrm{H}(z)$, where $t_\mathrm{H}(z)$ is the Hubble-time (i.e. age of the Universe) at redshift $z$.
-However, this assumption would yield slightly longer $\tau_m$ at $z<1$ and shorter $\tau_m$ at $z>1$ compared to the function in equation \ref{Eq:merger_timescale_conselice22}.
-We can see the $\tau_m$(z) produced by these models in Fig. \ref{fig:merger_timescales}.
+However, using the typical halo dynamical timescale would yield slightly longer $\tau_m$ at $z<1$ and shorter $\tau_m$ at $z>1$ compared to the function in equation \ref{Eq:merger_timescale_conselice22}.